Stripped (Christina Aguilera album): Commercial performance

-Stripped debuted at number two on the US Billboard 200 with first-week sales of 330,000 copies, only behind Eminem's 8 Mile: Music from and Inspired by the Motion Picture, which debuted at number one with first-week sales of 702,000 copies.
+Stripped debuted at number two on the US Billboard 200 with first-week sales of 330,000 copies, behind Eminem's 8 Mile: Music from and Inspired by the Motion Picture, which debuted at number one with first-week sales of 702,000 copies.
 The album stayed on the chart until 2004, and was certified five times platinum by the Recording Industry Association of America (RIAA).
-By December 2009, Nielsen SoundScan reported that Stripped had sold 4,234,000 copies in the country, becoming her second highest-selling album in the United States, only behind her self-titled debut studio album (1999), which had sold 8,207,000 copies.
+By December 2009, Nielsen SoundScan reported that Stripped had sold 4,234,000 copies in the country, becoming her second highest-selling album in the United States, behind her self-titled debut studio album (1999), which had sold 8,207,000 copies.
 As of 2018, the album has sold over 4,423,000 copies in the country alone.
-In Canada, Stripped debuted at number three on the Canadian Albums Chart with first-week sales of 14,000 copies, and was eventually certified triple platinum by Music Canada.
+In Canada, Stripped debuted at number three on the Canadian Albums Chart with first-week sales of 14,000 copies, and was certified triple platinum by Music Canada.

 Elsewhere, Stripped was a sleeper hit, debuting low in many countries and eventually turning into a commercial success.
 In the United Kingdom, the album debuted at number 19 on the UK Albums Chart, peaking at number two.
-It became Aguilera's best-performing album in the country, spending 102 weeks within the top 100 of the chart, and was certified sextuple platinum by the British Phonographic Industry (BPI).
-The album became the 29th bestselling album there throughout the 2000s decade in the United Kingdom, also becoming the second highest-selling album by an American female artist in the country during the decade, only behind Norah Jones' Come Away with Me (2002).
+It became Aguilera's best-performing album in the country, spending 102 weeks within the top 100 of the chart, and was certified seventh platinum by the British Phonographic Industry (BPI).
+The album became the 29th bestselling album there throughout the 2000s decade in the United Kingdom, and the second highest-selling album by an American female artist in the country during the decade, behind Norah Jones' Come Away with Me (2002).
 As of 2006, the album had sold 1,850,852 copies in the United Kingdom, and was ranked at number 73 on the list of 100 bestselling albums in the United Kingdom during the same time.
 As of April 2021, Stripped has sold a total of 2,050,000 copies in the United Kingdom.
-In March 2015, the Official Charts Company (OCC) revealed that Stripped had become the 40th bestselling album of the millennium in the country.
+In March 2015, the Official Charts Company (OCC) reported that Stripped had become the 40th bestselling album of the millennium in the country.